-The design is actual, from the Lucasfilm archives, and may not be Joe’s hand (as per his recollection and this late breaking information — more recent posts from other ex-ILMers have said that Joe did not use that kind of pen).
+The design is actual, from the Lucasfilm archives, and may not be Joe’s hand (as per his recollection and the Ralph McQuarrie claim— more recent posts from other ex-ILMers have said that Joe did not use that kind of pen).
 It is interesting that even the actual Star Wars designers for SOLO had the same reaction about the transition of the craft to its current form as we have had upon first seeing this in 2014 (although there were toys with center escape pods in the planning stages for a short time in the 1980s that approach the design).
 We must consider how deep this image of the alternate Falcon design was buried, and how vast the design archives at Lucasfilm must be.

 The image reproduced in the book is a cropped version of the one shown as a slide at the VES, as it was an over-the-shoulder shot of the exact same setup — almost a posed photo session.
 Whether this design was an actual transition between the two designs is another matter, as it may actually be an image drawn after-the-fact for promotional purposes — a common practice for many Star Wars Behind the Scenes photos, or another design done in parallel to help the redesign, which took one week to do in 1976.